C-NERD/clinical-notes/pages/Dibetics Nephropathy.md

 ## Signs of DM nephropathy
 	- Body swelling
 	- New onset hypertension
 -
 - ## Indications for kidney biopsy in DM nephropathy
--
+	- Haematuria
+	- Absence of other chronic man